mako-framework/docs/08_learn_more/00_command_bus.md

 		}
 	}

-Next we'll make a ```CreateUserCommandHandler```.
+Next we'll make a ```CreateUserHandler```.
 Command handlers are instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so you can easily inject all your dependencies using the constructor.

 	<?php